adminteractive/drupalstack/README.md

     $ drush status
     ```

-NB!
-The same instructions are valid for all other commands as well.
+**NB!
+Those same instructions are valid for all other commands as well.**

 ## How to use Blackfire to profile your website?